sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 Insert bad cow example here.
 Can this example be simplified even more?
 Remove the template and make it a string?
 {:/comment}

 The highlighted lines {::comment} how? {:/comment} contain a subtle race condition.
 The `if` statement is checking the value of an atomic count to see if it is 1.
 The else statement handles the case where it is not 1.
 Within the else statement the count is decremented.
-The problem is that if decrementing the count results in a value of 0 then the object should stored in object_m should be deleted.
+The problem is that if decrementing the count results in a value of 0 then the object stored in object_m should be deleted.
 The code fails to check for this case, and so an object may be leaked.

 The initial test to see if the count was 1 isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.